anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 export const db = drizzle(sql);
 ```

-We will also have to set up a `drizzle.config.ts` file within the Drizzle folder.
+We will also have to set up a `drizzle.config.ts` file within the `drizzle` directory.
 This just tells Drizzle where the schema is and where to generate the migrations.

 ```ts
 import { defineConfig } from "drizzle-kit";